robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 ### Better Visual Options

-If you do feel a graphically rich and immediately satisfying tool is warranted then use Kivy, Gamemaker Studio or Unity 3D.
+If you do feel a graphically rich and immediately satisfying tool is warranted then use Gamemaker Studio or Unity 3D.
 These tools are used by professionals as well as being relatively easy to use &mdash;
 especially Gamemaker Studio with its rich drag-and-drop options that can be directly translated later into their code equivalents.
-Your students benefit best because they take those new skills with them and can immediately produce amateur and professional games rather than having to relearn a new tool after being forced to learn Scratch (and/or Alice) first.
-If necessary you can do that harder steps to setup the environment and then let them code it.
+Your students benefit best because they take those new skills with them and can immediately produce amateur and professional games rather than having to relearn a new tool after being forced to learn Scratch, Alice, Snap or whatever other academically-invented language is out there.
+I'll take teaching a language constructed by a well-informed engineer to do real things (including fun graphic things) that the scientific community (and others) have overwhelmingly adopted over any insular language designed for nothing more than to provide 'a good introduction to computational thinking even if they never code again'.

 ### Expect More

+Some of the most amazing programmers I have ever met were Russian, Romanian, Indian, Chinese and Polish.
+By all accounts these are our main competitors for programming jobs.
+Ask any of them what they think of Scratch and this uniquely American way of coddling our future coders.
+"Let's not make it difficult so they want to keep doing it."
+Sure more people might play with it before deciding coding is not for them, but for those that are talented programmers, the ones we want to identify and encourage as early on to continue real programming, Scratch puts them actually behind in comparison.

 I've been told I hold even my youngest coders to very high expectations.
 I suppose I'm a little spoiled.
 I expect every student at SkilStak to